 French Crane's-bill - Geranium endressii

 Medium to tall hairy plant.
 Leaves rounded or pentagonal in outline, divided to more than halfway into five broadly oval, irregularly toothed lobes.
-Flowers pink 24 to 28 mm, cup shaped, generally in pairs, petals not, or only slightly notched.
+Flowers pink, 24 to 28 mm, with paler veins or veins of the same colour.
+Flowers generally in pairs, petals not or only slightly notched.